Simple steps to measure your little ones feet and getting the perfect shoe size.

 What size baby shoes should I buy?

 This is usually one of the first questions that pop into mind when choosing the very first booties for your baby.
 Specially when buying them online.
-First of all, baby shoes should be around a finger width or 0.4 inches (that's around 1cm) larger than the feet, when measured from heel to the top of the big toe.
+First of all, baby shoes should be around a finger width (1 cm, that's around 0.4 inches) or a bit more larger than the feet, when measured from heel to the top of the big toe.
 That gives your baby a good toe wiggle and growth room.

 Measuring your baby's feet the right way